SOCIAL & ENVIRONMENTAL JUSTICE

 The 16 days of action is an international campaign that starts on November 25, the International Day for the Elimination of Violence against Women, and finishes December 10, United Nations Human Rights Day.
-The We Can coalition sponsors 16 days of activism and the BCTF signed on as a partner in 2007.

 Teachers are encouraged to participate in the 16 Days of Action Campaign.
 Go to the BCTF Social Justice webpage for links to posters and resources.

 Rutgers 16 Days of Action against Gender-Based Violence Campaign: Scroll down to the bottom the webpage for the Take Action Toolkit.

 NOVEMBER 25: International Day against Violence against Women and Girls